Quick Facts on this Article

 The first step is to get your motorcycle learners’ license from ICBC.
 You can get the study material online or in person at ICBC.
 It’s free.
 Here is a link to online material.

 If you already have a class 5 license (cars & trucks) don’t spend too much time studying it.
 Based on feedback from our students, the test is not too difficult.
-No appointment is necessary to take your motorcycle knowledge test.
+An appointment is necessary to take your motorcycle knowledge test.
 The cost is $15 for each attempt.
 Once you have completed your knowledge test and have your learners’ motorcycle license (yellow paper) you are good to go to start riding motorcycles.
 There is no limit on size of motorcycle you can buy.
 If you have previous experience and decide to ride, keep in mind you must ride with someone who has a motorcycle license (class 6) and keep it under 60km/h.
 No riding at night or riding with a passenger either.
 This motorcycle license expires one year from the date you took it.
 No extensions.

 If you have no idea how to ride this is the perfect time to take a motorcycle course.
 There are plenty of options in the Lower Mainland.
 Click here for the Google Map.
 You do not need to take a motorcycle course to learn how to ride.
 Given the dangers involved with riding a motorcycle, it is in your best interest to learn the safest way to ride.
 Learning to ride a motorcycle can be quite easy.
 Learning to ride safe is the hard part.
 Most schools will provide motorcycle gear and motorcycles.
 If you drop a school motorcycle, no problem.
 If you drop your motorcycle, that can be expensive.
 You’ll be well served by all the schools.
 They all review quite highly.